 After completing his high school equivalency, he enrolled in the University of Toronto architectural program (then part of the School of Practical Science), graduating in 1913.
 Soon after, Brown opened up a practice with fellow architect Robert McConnell, which lasted until the early 1920s.
 After the partnership ended, Brown set up an independent practice.

-Brown was among the first Jewish architects to sustain a successful practice in Toronto during the first decades of the 20th century.
+Brown was among the first Jewish architects to sustain a successful practice in Toronto during the first decades of the twentieth century.
 The discriminatory atmosphere in Toronto in the 1920s was such that it was difficult for Jewish professionals to attract clientele.
 Consequently, Brown's early commissions came primarily from members of the Jewish community.
 He was soon sought after by many Jewish clients in the clothing trade who commissioned him to design functional loft buildings constructed of reinforced concrete and dressed in a stylish Art Deco cladding of cut stone and brick.
-His best known works include the Tower Building (1927) and the Balfour Building (1929-30) which stand opposite one another on Spadina Avenue at Adelaide Street West, framing the street and forming an urban gateway to the heart of the garment district.
+His best-known works include the Tower Building (1927) and the Balfour Building (1929-30), which stand opposite one another on Spadina Avenue at Adelaide Street West, framing the street and forming an urban gateway to the heart of the garment district.

 Brown chose to live out of the public eye by surrounding himself with close friends and family.
 Yet, he remained active in Toronto until his retirement in 1955.
 He died on 11 December 1974.
-Brown's life’s work of over 1500 architectural drawings now housed at the OJA represents an important resource for the social history of Toronto’s Jewish community as well as the architectural history of the city.
+Brown's life’s work of over fifteen hundred architectural drawings now housed at the OJA represents an important resource for the social history of Toronto’s Jewish community as well as the architectural history of the city.